Trans Bhutan Trail

 - Activity: Adventure, Culture

-- Price: Rs.79,500 + GST
+- Price: Rs.94,500 + GST

 The Trans Bhutan Trail is an ancient trail used by the Bhutanses for pilgrimage and communication purposes.
 The trail runs through the span of the country, connecting the western most district of Haa to the eastern most district of Trashigang.
 The trail finds it origin sometime in the 16th century whence it played an important role in warding of foreign incursions.

 The Trans Bhutan Trail has recently been restored, allowing tourists to either walk the entire 400 odd kilometers from West to East, or undertake sections of the trail.
 The trail will give you an opportunity to absorb the varied culture, rich history, and biodiverse landscapes of Bhutan at a leisurely pace.
-On this trip we will be walking the Trans Bhutan Trail from Dochula pass to Bumthang in Central Bhutan.
+On this trip we will be walking the Trans Bhutan Trail from Dochula pass to Phobjikha valley in Central Bhutan.
 Along the way we will interact with various local communities and walk past some important cultural sites, creating lasting impressions one step at a time.

 - Learn about the culture and history of Bhutan